 As per media reports, back in 2003, there was some ray of hope that cricket betting would be legalized to boost the state’s exchequer and weaken the underworld where cricket betting worth billions of dollars takes place.

-According to a latest media report, a Supreme Court appointed Special Investigation Team (SIT) has revealed that cricket betting is a key source of black money.
+The authorities continue to crack down on illegal bookmakers periodically but it’s always the small fry who are targeted while the big wigs get away scot-free.
+In 2015, a Supreme Court-appointed Special Investigation Team (SIT) revealed that cricket betting is a key source of black money.

 Even though online bookmakers based in India are not allowed to accept wagers on cricket and other sports, there are several offshore betting agencies that accept Indian clients who are not restricted from placing wagers online.
 The Maharashtra government does not block access to some of these sites.

-Apart from cricket, betting on other sports is also illegal.
+On paper at least, betting on other sports besides cricket is also illegal.
 The Supreme Court went ahead and banned bullock-cart races in totality.
 The court upheld a July 11, 2011 notification by the Ministry of Environment and Forest, banning the training or exhibition of bulls as performing animals.

 Sikkim and Goa are the only two states to legalize and permit casinos to operate.
-However, it is interesting to note that the state legislative assembly had passed a piece of legislation in 1976 during the national emergency, The Maharashtra Casinos (Control and Tax) Act, 1976.
+However, it is interesting to note that the Maharashtra state legislative assembly had passed a piece of legislation in 1976 during the national emergency, The Maharashtra Casinos (Control and Tax) Act, 1976.

-The legislation was passed by the government under the leadership of Chief Minister Shankarrao Chavan.
-According to the Act, the state government could grant licenses to casinos in specific areas for a fee.
+Under that act, passed by the government under the leadership of Chief Minister Shankarrao Chavan, the state government could grant licenses to casinos in specific areas for a fee.

 Casino games fall under the purview of games of chance including betting activities.
-The state government was authorized via the Act to collect up to 25 percent of the total amount wagered in taxes from the owners.
+The state government was authorized via the Act to collect up to 25% of the total amount wagered in taxes from the owners.

-What is notable is that The Maharashtra Casinos (Control and Tax) Act, 1976 was to supersede provisions of the Bombay Prevention of Gambling Act, 1887, which imposed a ban on all forms of gambling and betting except for horse races and lotteries.
+What is notable is that this Maharashtra Casinos (Control and Tax) Act, 1976 was to supersede provisions of the Bombay Prevention of Gambling Act, 1887, which imposed a ban on all forms of gambling and betting except for horse races and lotteries.

 However, no casino managed to set shop in Maharashtra for reasons still unknown.
 For the most part, the Act remains buried since no notification has been issued by the government in the Official Gazette appoint as mentioned in Section 1(3) of the Act.